-Will Poulter Shares Insight Into His Training for Marvel Role - E!
+Will Poulter Shares Insight Into His Training for Marvel Transformation - E!
 Online

 Social media was abuzz in October when they noticed the Maze Runner star had a sudden fitness glow up.
 Far from the lanky kid that starred alongside Jennifer Aniston in We're the Millers, the British star has enhanced his physique for his introduction into the Marvel universe—and to give Chris Hemsworth a run for his money.

-"I'm constantly reminded of the importance of taking care of my mental health," he told the publication
+"I'm constantly reminded of the importance of taking care of my mental health," he told the publication.

 "And obviously, aside from the physical challenges that it posed, I think the pandemic woke a lot of people up to the importance of extending that sort of empathy and level of care that we have with physical health to people's mental health.
 Mental health is physical health, you know."